As Trump's stock market gains shrink, he says it will 'work out fine'

 (Reuters) - For three years, U.S. President Donald Trump has touted a stunning run-up in the stock market as evidence of his success in the White House.
 In the space of three weeks, most of those gains have evaporated.

-As the coronavirus pandemic spreads fear of a recession, the stock market’s rise under the Republican president since he was first elected is now less than half of the gain of his predecessor and rival Barack Obama during the same amount of time.
+As the coronavirus pandemic spreads fear of a recession, the stock market’s rise under the Republican president, a major part of his case for reelection in November, is now less than half of the gain of his predecessor and rival Barack Obama at the same point in his presidency.

 Trump, who has repeatedly boasted on Twitter and to reporters of the stock market’s performance in recent years, on Thursday played down the carnage wracking Wall Street.